marioy47/blog-site/src/projects/patient-education-wordpress-plugin/index.md

 ![Cover Image](pe-cover-image.png)

-iHealthSpot is a Miami based company dedicated to the construction of websites mainly for medical practices, also provides
+This plugin was created for [iHealthSpot](https://ihealthspot.com), which is a Miami based company that offers website design and hosting.

+This plugin was made so they could embed their medical database in a WordPress site just by using shortcodes.

 ![Patient Education Dashboard](pe-complete-dashboard.png)